alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 ### Introduction

-At the 2017 Sloan Sports Analytic Conference, Zach Lowe raised a question that had been on my mind for a while: "When will we have metrics that capture coaches' contribution?"
-Like many basketball enthusiasts, it's quite evident to me, from watching and [playing professionally](https://www.asia-basket.com/Lebanon/basketball-National-Team.asp?Age=18&Year=2010), that some coaches are able to elevate team performance more than others.
+At a Sloan Sports Analytic Conference, Zach Lowe raised a question that had been on my mind for a while: "We have all these metrics for players, when will we make some for coaches?"
+It had been quite evident to me, from [playing professionally](https://www.asia-basket.com/Lebanon/basketball-National-Team.asp?Age=18&Year=2010), that some coaches are able to elevate team performance more than others.
 But the analytics community has yet to come up with a metric that systematically captures that.
 So, I've set out to fill this gap.

 The project started as I was completing my Master's in Applied Economics, during which I happened to read a number of academic papers on sports economics.
-I came across [a paper on the impact of managers in the German Bundesliga](https://journals.sagepub.com/doi/abs/10.1177/1527002516674760) and decided to replicate the analysis on NBA coaches.
-I soon realized that the NBA is an ideal environment for two main reasons:
+I came across [a paper] on the impact of managers in the German Bundesliga(https://journals.sagepub.com/doi/abs/10.1177/1527002516674760) and decided to replicate the analysis on NBA coaches.
+I soon realized that the NBA was an ideal environment for two main reasons:

-1. **We are able to capture player quality pretty well**: Thanks to advanced performance metrics such as Win Shares, VORP, BPM.. etc,  we can control for roster quality, which is not the case in soccer.
+1. **We are able to capture player quality pretty well.** Thanks to advanced performance metrics such as Win Shares, VORP, BPM.. etc,  we can control for roster quality more accurately than in soccer.

-2. **The turnover rate of coaches is high**.
-Most NBA coaches are observed on more than one team, with some on as many as 11 (Larry Brown).
+2. **The turnover rate of coaches is high.** Most NBA coaches are observed on more than one team, with some on as many as 11 (Larry Brown).
 This reduces standard errors, allowing to trace their impact accurately as they move across teams.

 The project continued to evolve as I gathered feedback from professors and later on from colleagues at the IMF.
 The code was originally built in Stata, but I've redone it in Python in order to incorporate some additional features.
 Here's the [Github repo](https://github.com/alamine53/nba_coach_FixedEffects).